Donovan Fields, Circuit St, Norwell, MA 02061, USA

 Trail Description

 A trail around the Donovan Fields begins at Pleasant Street, on the north side.
 Look for the root cellar near the trailhead.
-The trail (D1) continues along the west side of the field, where you can enjoy a walk along Margaret’s Brook and see the remains of an earthen/stone dam and ponding area.
+The trail (D1) continues along the west side of the field, where you can enjoy a walk along Margaret’s Brook and see the remains of an earthen/stone dam and a small pond.
 At the far end of the property, you have two options: continue your walk on Norwell’s Pathway (a boardwalk leads to Norwell Middle School), or follow the perimeter of the field all the way around.
+The full loop, to and from the parking area on Circuit Street, is about 0.75 miles.

 Habitats and Wildlife

-The woodlands at Donovan-Wildcat are diverse – some pine, some maple, some beech, plus the occasional holly.
+The woodlands at Donovan-Wildcat are diverse – some pine, maple, oak and beech, plus the occasional holly and lots of fern.
 Watch for red fox as they hunt for smaller mammals such as mice and rabbits.
-White Tailed Deer enjoy the fields for grazing and the forest for protection.
-The brook and surrounding wetlands are perfect for such local amphibians like spring peepers.
+White tailed deer enjoy the fields for grazing and the forest for protection.
+The brook and surrounding wetlands are perfect for such local amphibians as spring peepers.

 Historic Site: No